 The Goodreads TW Book Club group will be our main gathering point.
 This is where we’ll ask discussion questions, exchange opinions, rant about characters and talk about whatever else is on our minds.

 We hope you’ll share your thoughts with us via the TW Book Club group on Goodreads.com, on Twitter, and on our Instagram.
 (Don’t forget to use the hashtag #TWBookClub so we can find you.)
 We can’t wait to hear from you!

 Something else to be excited about: we also plan on organizing exclusive in-person meetups and Q&As with authors and translators in the future.

 Summer 2019 (June 1-August 31)

-Our inaugural read is The Travelling Cat Chronicles, by Hiro Arikawa (translated by Philip Gabriel).
+Our inaugural read was The Travelling Cat Chronicles, by Hiro Arikawa (translated by Philip Gabriel).
 The story centers around the cat protagonist, a street cat-turned-house cat called Nana and his human companion Satoru.
 Together, they go on road trips around Japan, seemingly on a mission but without a clear goal.
 It’s a heartwarming tale that any animal lover will enjoy.